 How long does it take to see results?

-Restaurants typically see measurable increases within 2–4 weeks.
-With full 30-60-90 day implementation, many achieve 12-18% sustainable check growth.
+Restaurants typically see measurable increases within 2 to 4 weeks.
+With full 30-60-90 day implementation, many achieve 12 to 18% sustainable check growth.

 References